microsoft/alguidelines/content/BCPatterns/generic-method-pattern/index.md

 There have been a number of occasions where people have been sharing this pattern.
 Here is one:

 {{< youtube id="CWpaD9RUa6U" yt_start="1516" >}}

+## Discussions
+You can discuss this pattern [here](https://github.com/microsoft/alguidelines/discussions/41)